How to Become a Notary in Maryland

 - Noting a protest of a negotiable instrument

-How do I become a remote online notary in Maryland?
+What are the steps to become a remote notary in Maryland?

 How do I update my address on my Maryland notary commission?

-If your address has changed, you are required within thirty days of the change to notify the secretary of state.
+If your home address (or business address if it was provided on the notary application) has changed, you are required within thirty days of the change to notify the secretary of state.
 To update your address, visit the Maryland Secretary of State’s website and follow the instructions provided.

 How do I change my name on my notary commission in Maryland?